-- Furnish and install all post-tensioning system components as shown in the contract documents, and any other pertinent items necessary for the particular post-tensioning system used, including but not limited to ducts, duct couplers, anchorage assemblies, supplementary steel reinforcing bars and grout, to construct the post-tensioned pier cap and deck slab.
+Furnish and install all post-tensioning system components as shown in the contract documents, and any other pertinent items necessary for the particular post-tensioning system used, including but not limited to ducts, duct couplers, anchorage assemblies, supplementary steel reinforcing bars and grout, to construct a post-tensioned, pier cap.
 Post-tensioning shall comply with the requirements of this section.
-Furnish all components of a post-tensioning system from a single manufacturer.
-Prestressing steel and local zone reinforcing can be obtained from any supplier. - 2.
-Coordinate any required modifications to the holes detailed in the girder webs for the particular post-tensioning system with the steel fabricator.
+Furnish all components of a post-tensioning system from a single supplier.
+Prestressing steel and local zone reinforcing can be obtained from any supplier.

 Install tendons through ducts in the concrete.
-Stress to a predetermined load and anchor directly against the hardened concrete or anchor plate attached to steel girder webs with hardened pier cap concrete in between.
-Grout ducts to fill all voids and install protection at the end anchorages. - 3.
-Furnish and install all hardware used for pressure grouting ducts and all associated operations. - 4.
+Stress to a predetermined load and anchor directly against the hardened concrete.
+Grout ducts to fill all voids and install protection at the end anchorages.

+Furnish and install all hardware used for pressure grouting ducts and all associated operations.

 Prepare and submit shop and working drawings and manuals to address all requirements stated in the plans and stated herein.
 A Professional Engineer licensed in the state of Iowa shall produce, sign, and seal all shop drawings.